jorahood/worklists2/doc/README.txt

 creating the new table on the production server and rerun mysql_refresh_from_production, the new table gets the utf8_general_ci collation.
 Either the refresh task is setting the collation wrong, or Rails has changed its default collation from the time when I first installed the production servers.
-FIXME: If the problem is due to Rails having changed default collations, I should run rake db:schema:load on the production machines to get them using the utf8_unicode_ci collation to match the development db
+FIXME: If the problem is due to Rails having changed default collations, I should run rake db:schema:load on the production machines to get them using the utf8_unicode_ci collation to match the development db.
+Tried that and now my db has collation of latin1_swedish.
+I think it's best to not pull data from production with the mysql:refresh task.